JulienBisson/to_do_list/README.md

 # TO DO LIST

-Discovery : PHP, mySQL and Doctrine
+Discovery : PHP (symfony), mySQL and Doctrine